VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 ## How to collect metrics in Prometheus format

-Pass the path to `prometheus.yml` to `-promscrape.config` command-line flag. `vmagent` takes into account the following sections from [Prometheus config file](https://prometheus.io/docs/prometheus/latest/configuration/configuration/):
+Specify the path to `prometheus.yml` file via `-promscrape.config` command-line flag. `vmagent` takes into account the following sections from [Prometheus config file](https://prometheus.io/docs/prometheus/latest/configuration/configuration/):

 * `global`